jackdewinter/pymarkdown/docs/rules/rule_md004.md

 ```

 By default, the [configured style](#configuration) is set to `consistent`.
-This means that as long as every Unordered List Start in the document
+This means that unless every Unordered List Start in the document
 is the same as the first in the document, the rule will not fire.
-If more precision is required, one of the values `plus`, `dash`, or `asterisk` can
+If more precision is needed, one of the values `plus`, `dash`, or `asterisk` can
 be specified to lock down the Unordered List Start, instead of
 relying on the first Unordered List Start in the document to be the correct style.